 In this case, try switching to a different recipe or adding meal enhancements to your dog’s dry food to make it more appetizing.

-You can even add water to dry dog food if you’re on a budget; this works great for my dog, Willow, as you can see in the below photo.
+You can even add water to dry dog food if you’re on a budget; this works great for my dog, Willow, as seen in the photo below.
 She’s enjoying her food due to the change of texture and aroma that adding water brings.

 2. Dental Issues